-Now that the holidays are winding down, you may be thinking about your goals and plans for 2017.
+Now that the holidays are winding down, you may be thinking about your goals and plans for next year.
 If one of those plans is improving your financial condition, one way you can do this is to conduct a review of your current insurance coverage.
 Your goal is to have the right amount of coverage for your needs, at the best price.

 First, look over your policies to remind yourself of your current coverage and deductibles, insurance premiums, and discounts.
 Then consider how your life has changed in the past year.
 Did you get married, divorced, or have a baby?
 Do any of your children now have driver’s licenses?
 All these changes should be reflected in your insurance portfolio.
 Here are a few additional specifics to consider:

 Is it time to raise your deductible or drop comprehensive and collision coverage?
 Has your commute changed?
 Do you have additional drivers in your household who are not listed on your policy?
 Are you receiving all the discounts, such as safe driver or multi-car, that you’re eligible for?

 If your home were destroyed, would your coverage be adequate to replace it at today’s construction costs?
 Do you have enough coverage for your personal possessions?
 You may need to increase your coverage limits if you’ve made improvements to your home, or bought or received as gifts expensive items such as computers, jewelry, or art.

 If you’re thinking of raising your deductible as a way to save money on your premium, would you have the resources you need to pay that deductible if you have a claim?

 You may be eligible for discounts on your homeowners insurance if your alarm system is monitored.
 You’ll need to provide a certificate from your monitoring company to receive the discount.
 If you’ve recently replaced your roof, ask your insurance agent how you can benefit from a wind mitigation report.